gwgundersen/ir/doc/spec.md

     are loaded into the result; the file descriptor is closed and the temporary file deleted.

+  - `"memory"`: Read from the file descriptor into a buffer in ir's own memory, via a pipe.
+This means ir's memory usage will grow as the process produces more output.

   `capture_format` specifies how to represent the captured data, and may be:

   - `"text"`: Treat the data as UTF-8-encded text, and include it in the results